Energy and climate change

 Climate emergency

 The City of Sydney declared a climate emergency in June 2019, stating that climate change poses a serious risk to the people of Sydney.
-This document details our next steps.
+These documents detail our next steps.

 City of Sydney News